photoprism/photoprism-docs/docs/getting-started/faq.md

 #### Installation Packages ####

-Everyone is invited to [contribute by building and testing standalone packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
-We currently [don't have the resources](../funding.md) to do this, as new versions are released several times a month and the long list of dependencies would lead to an enormous testing effort.
+You are invited to [contribute by building and testing standalone packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
+New versions are released several times a month, and testing the long list of dependencies in all environments would [absorb much of our resources needed for development](../funding.md).
 An [unofficial port](https://docs.photoprism.app/getting-started/freebsd/) is available for FreeBSD / FreeNAS users.

 ### Why are you using Docker? ###